GEHAH/PACVP/README.md

-# PACOVP
+# PACVP
-PACOVP: A Stacking-Based Learning Strategy to Predict Anti-coronavirus peptides Using Effective Feature Representation
+PACVP: A Stacking-Based Learning Strategy to Predict Anti-coronavirus peptides Using Effective Feature Representation
 - Requirement

   - `Windows` ：Windows7 or later